stephenstephen/site_lr/wp-content/plugins/smart-slider-3/readme.txt

 * Fix: Disabled arrows for types, where there was no disabled option earlier.
 * Fix: Prevent opening multiple lightboxes at the same time
 * Fix: Slider height when vertical thumbnail hidden
-* Fix: Fix YouTube cover image flicker
+* Fix: Fix youtube cover image flicker
 * Fix: Empty slide background image after saving a slide which was created in 3.3.x version
 * Fix: Exclude Smart Slider images from A3 Lazy Load plugin to avoid problems
 * Fix: Force iframe mode when HTTP_X_REQUESTED_WITH = swup